martin-t/martin-t/README.md

   Currently RustCycles is a very early proof of concept developed in parallel with RecWars - both games share a lot of the architecture even though they use different engines.

+## Cvars

-Finally, if you're also interested in gamedev, you might like my library, [cvars](https://crates.io/crates/cvars).
-It's a Rusty take on how games have been storing and managing configs since Quake 1.
+If you also write games, consider my library, [cvars](https://crates.io/crates/cvars).
+It's a Rust implementation on how games have been storing and managing configs since Quake 1.
+A simple, tested and proven statically typed struct with string accessors.
 Includes consoles for Macroquad and Fyrox.

 ![Macroquad console](https://github.com/martin-t/cvars/raw/HEAD/cvars-console-fyrox/screenshot.png)